Attic Mold: Causes, Removal & Prevention Guide (2026)

 Structural Damage

-- Rot in roof decking and rafters
+- Rot in roof decking that compromises structural integrity

-- Damaged insulation that loses effectiveness
+- Damaged insulation that loses thermal effectiveness

 - Staining and damage to ceilings below